joseandreuu/aether-morphology-paper-public/README.md

 Users without access permissions can still:

-- Reproduce **Fig. 1**
+- Reproduce **all manuscript figures (Fig. 1–Fig. 6)** from the committed tables
+- Verify **all numerical values reported in the paper**
 - Inspect the final manuscript figures under `paper/figures/`

-- Verify all numerical values reported in the paper via the committed tables
+What is not reproducible without private access:

+- Re-execution from raw sensor streams
+- Regeneration of intermediate scoring artifacts

 This design ensures both:
-- Scientific reproducibility
+- **Scientific reproducibility of published results**
-- Protection of proprietary representations and operators
+- **Protection of proprietary representations and operators**

----

 ## Prerequisites